-Not only will bettas live longer and enjoy better health, their true intelligence and capacity to interact with you will reach unexpected heights.
+Not only will bettas live longer and enjoy better health, but their true intelligence and capacity to interact with you will also reach unexpected heights.

 - What Is The Optimal Water Temperature For Betta Fish?